chtozamm/guestbook/README.md

 ### Database

 Make sure to [initialize Xata](https://xata.io/docs/getting-started/nextjs) first.
-Xata-generated files were intentionally hidden, see [`.gitignore`](./.gitignore) for hints.

 After initializing Xata, you should have the following environmental variables added to your `.env.local`: